argoproj/argo-workflows/docs/workflow-controller-configmap.md

 ## Setting the Config Map

-The config map should be saved as a K8S config map on the cluster in the same namespace as the `workflow-controller`.
+The config map should be saved as a Kubernetes config map on the cluster in the same namespace as the `workflow-controller`.
 It should then be referenced by the `workflow-controller` and `argo-server` as a command argument:

 ```yaml